Major League Baseball on CBS: Regular season

 On April 7, CBS aired a special program called Season of Dreams: Baseball 1990.
 Hosted by Greg Gumbel, the special not only previewed the 1990 Major League Baseball season, but also CBS' upcoming baseball coverage in general.
 Joining Gumbel were CBS Sports analyst Tim McCarver and Pat O'Brien, who presented a segment on the numerous player transitions, leading up to the start of the 1990 season.

-CBS initially did not want to start their 1990 coverage until after the network had aired that year's NBA Finals (which was the last time CBS aired the Finals before the NBA's move to NBC).
+CBS initially did not want to start their 1990 coverage until after CBS had aired that year's NBA Finals (which was the last time CBS aired the Finals before the NBA's move to NBC).
 Therefore, only 12 regular season telecasts were scheduled The broadcasts would have been on each Saturday from June 16 through August 25 and a special Sunday telecast on the weekend of August 11–12 (the New York Yankees against the Oakland Athletics in Oakland on both days).
 Ultimately, four more telecasts were added – two in April and two on the last two Saturdays of the season.

 On September 22, CBS was scheduled to televise a game between the Boston Red Sox and New York Yankees from Yankee Stadium at 12 p.m.
 Eastern Time.
 The start of game was however, delayed for approximately, five hours due to rain.
 Instead, CBS broadcast the St. Louis Cardinals–Pittsburgh Pirates game from Three Rivers Stadium in Pittsburgh in the national window at noon.
 Following their baseball coverage, CBS was scheduled to broadcast a college football game between the Alabama Crimson Tide and Georgia Bulldogs at 3 p.m.
 EST. Consequently, CBS was unable to televise the Boston–New York game once the rain finally ceased just around 5:30 p.m.
-EST.
+EST, including in the local teams' markets.